brevzin/cpp_proposals/2996_reflection/reflection.md

     nontypes — without fear of slicing values).

+## Implementation Status

+Lock3 implemented the equivalent of much that is proposed here in a fork of Clang (specifically, it worked with the P1240 proposal, but also included several other capabilities including a first-class injection mechanism).

+EDG has an ongoing implementation of this proposal: It is being updated to reflect this paper and is expected be made available to licensees in a "preview" form by year's end.
+In particular, the EDG implementation mostly follows the syntax and metafunction names as described in this paper.

 # Examples

 We start with a number of examples that show off what is possible with the proposed set of features.